angrymarker/BardMac-sicPlayer/README.md

 If you want to try a compiled version just download it here https://github.com/realAbitbol/BardMac-sicPlayer/releases

+Important :

+Give application accessibility permissions in

+System settings > Security and privacy > Accessibility

+Click the "+" on the bottom and add the application.

+Double check it's checked.

-Works on my system but I currently have no idea if it works on a system where the dependancies aren't already installed.
+It works on my system but I currently have no idea if it works on a system where the dependancies aren't already installed.

 Please let me know !